This post is by Cody Stallard, Community Manager for The Wholesale Forums.

 If an item is sent back to the supplier, the merchant will often need to pay a restocking fee.
 This is another cost you’re going to have to take on board, and not an expense that your customers should have to pay.
 Do not ask for a restocking fee in your returns policy.

 It’s important to remember that not every strategy and plan you have will work – you cannot determine how well you will actually do.
 Unfortunately, it’s all trial and error in many areas.

 Keeping a clear plan of action will keep you on your toes and ensure that you’re heading in the right direction.
 The best practices and basic knowledge included in this guide should help you on the path to success in the dropshipping industry.

-This post was written by Cody Stallard.
-Cody is the Community Manager for The Wholesale Forums, an online networking marketplace for wholesalers, traders and buyers.
+This post was by Cody Stallard, Community Manager for The Wholesale Forums, an online networking marketplace for wholesalers, traders and buyers.

 This post was originally published as a ten part series on The Wholesale Forums.